jakobm101/spiced-quiz-html/README.md

 Explore [these topic](./assets/topics.md) ideas for your quiz app or choose your own, avoiding placeholder text.
 ![Quiz App Overview](./assets/overview.png)
 ## Setup

-To begin, perform the following tasks:

-- Ensure that the CSS file is loaded in the HTML document.

-## Resources

 Download the required [Icons](https://lucide.dev/icons/) and save them in an "assets" folder within your app's main directory.
 ## Deploying Your Project
 🚀 Project Deployment to GitHub Pages is required: Please adhere to the deployment guidelines outlined in your repository's documentation (`docs/deployment-github-pages.md`) for detailed instructions.
 ## Tasks
 ### 1. Home Page

-As you already know from previous challenges, as developers we want to always finish a feature and add it to our main branch, instead of starting 3 different features and none of them work.
-This is why the first step to success is to start with the homepage.

 - Create the following layout: